JustinBond/ion-facebook-helper/README.md

 ## Features

-* AngularJS service to manage your login session.
+* Manage login sessions.
-* AngularJS service to call the Facebook Graph to get profile information.
-* AngularJS service to call the Facebook Graph to get your friends list and parse the results.
-* Ionic LocalStorage is used to persistently save login, profile, and friends until you logout.
+* Get, parse and save login, profile, and friends until you logout.
-* AngularJS service to manage the text for a Facebook login/logout button.
+* Manage the text for a Facebook login/logout button.
-* AngularJS controller with basic functionality for clicking login, profile, and friends buttons that can be further customized by the programmer.
+* AngularJS controllers with basic functionality for clicking login, profile, and friends buttons that can be further customized by the programmer.

 ## Alternatives